 - Help you and your hubby if your hubby is scared

 - Can be the only person who can keep everyone’s nerves calm and cool during childbirth.
-She can be integral in facilitating communication and letting your support team and midwife or doctors what you need and want.
+She can be integral in facilitating communication and letting your support team and midwife or doctors know what you need and want.
 She can be your advocate.

 - Your doula can assist a midwife with your examinations.